-Holders of EEA family permit and those having a Home Office Document , are free from getting such visa to travel.
+Holders of EEA family permit and those having a Home Office Document, are exempt from applying for a British Transit visa.
 Those traveling to Ireland, Channel Islands or Isle of Man must apply for a tourist or short stay visa instead .

-To apply for this visa must fulfill the following conditions:
+To apply for the British Transit visa you must fulfill the following conditions:

 - Traveling through the UK only in transit on the way to another country;

 - Have no intention to stop and live in the UK permanently – only to stop in transit;

 - Have the permission to enter that country;

 Do I need a UK Transit Visa?